NSLS-II-BMM/BeamlineManual/docs/automation.rst

 All spreadsheets are imported using the :file:`xlsx()` command.
 The spreadsheets are self-identifying.
 Every spreadsheet has an identifying string spanning cells B1:C1.
-This is the cell with the pink background.  **Never** change the text in that cell or you run the risk of your spreadsheet being interpreted incorrectly.
+This is the cell with the pink background.

+.. caution:: **Never** change the text in the pink cell or your
+             spreadsheet will likely be interpreted incorrectly.

 To convert a spreadsheet into a macro then run the macro, do the
 following: